 Section 3: The Board shall elect the Officers annually at the Annual Meeting or a Regular Meeting designated for that purpose or at a Special Meeting called for that purpose, except that Officers appointed to fill vacancies shall be elected as vacancies occur.

-Section 4: A Trustee may hold any number of offices, except that neither the Secretary nor Treasurer may serve concurrently as the Chair.
+Section 4: A Trustee may hold any number of offices, except that the Secretary may not serve concurrently as the Chair.

 Section 5: Officers shall take office immediately following the close of the meeting at which they are elected and the term of office for an Officer shall be one year or until their successor assumes office.
-A Trustee may serve more than one (1) term in the same office, but not more than three (3) consecutive terms in the same office.
+A Trustee may serve more than one (1) term in the same office, but not more than two (2) consecutive terms in the same office.